MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter codepush deployment history -a <ownerName>/<appName> <deploymentName>
 ```

-The history will display all attributes about each release (e.g. label, mandatory) as well as indicate if any releases were made due to a promotion or a rollback operation.
+The history will display all attributes about each release (for example, label, mandatory) as well as indicate if any releases were made due to a promotion or a rollback operation.

 ![Deployment History](./images/CLI2.png)